A482 road: Route

 The route from Aberaeron, where it branches off the A487, joins the A40 at Llanwrda, is generally orientated from northwest to southeast.
-Running through the pleasant countryside of the Aeron Valley, it passes the Grade 1 listed manor house of Llanerchaeron near Ciliau Aeron.
+Running through the pleasant countryside of the Aeron Valley, it passes the Grade I listed manor house of Llanerchaeron near Ciliau Aeron.
 The B4339 branches off to the right and the A482 continues to the village of Ystrad Aeron where the B4342 branches off to the right.
 After continuing through the village of Temple Bar, it enters Lampeter to join the A485 road.
 Within a few hundred yards the A475 road branches off to the right and just south of the town the A482 crosses the River Teifi and enters Carmarthenshire and the A485 Carmarthen road branches off to the right.
 Still travelling southeastwards, the A482 climbs to higher elevations and passes through grasslands and wooded areas.
 It crosses the River Cothi at Pumsaint and continues winding through rural scenery to Llanwrda.